cstefanache/cstefanache.github.io/_posts/2016-08-02-gun-db-artificial-knowledge-sharing.md

   });
 ```

-For each evolution cycle the best individual in the swarm is compared to the global best.
+For each evolution cycle the best individual in the swarm is compared against the global best.
-If the global best is better than the local best, a new individual is introduced into the swarm thus becoming an atractor.
+If the global best is better than the local best, a new individual is introduced into the swarm thus becoming an attractor.
-If the current local best value is better than the global one, the local individual will be pushed to the server and to the rest of distributed swarms.
+If the current local best value is better than the global one, the local individual will be pushed to the server and to the rest of the distributed swarms.

 ```javascript